 Protected customer fieldsAnchor link to section titled "Protected customer fields"

-Protected customer fields require individual configuration and approval, in addition to approval for protected customer data.
-When approved, these fields will appear in the protected customer API resources as usual.
-For example, if your app is approved for access to protected customer data and only the protected field
+Access to protected customer fields requires individual configuration and approval, in addition to approval for protected customer data.
+When approved, these fields will appear in the protected customer API resources.
+For example, if your app is approved to access protected customer data and only the protected field

 name fields will be redacted in API responses.

 - Name: first and last names

 - Address: address line 1, address line 2, geolocation and zip codes in both billing and shipping addresses